debbdeb/NarrateAStory/README.md

 - Attention and engagement analytics in human interaction environments
 - Low-cost eye-tracking systems for user engagement analysis

-The platform develops rare heritage ontologies and investigates user engagement in heritage information.
+The platform develops rare heritage ontologies and investigates user engagement in heritage exhibition.

 It is designed as a domain-extensible framework and also applicable to other domains such as social attention research.